nefeli-my/askmeanything/back-end/README.md

 ## Enterprise Service Bus (ESB)
-The ESB is implemented as a different app for the inter-service communication and specifically for the authentication of a user.
+The ESB is implemented as a different app for the inter-service communication and specifically for the user's token validation everytime he wants to access protected resources via a request

 **Analytics service** ⟷ **ESB** ⟷ **Authenticator service**